 Office 10% and 4) Majuro based Admin/Finance assistant at 10%.
 The IOM Project Officer will be responsible for the overall management and oversight of the project.
 IOM will be responsible for the management, implementation and financial management of activity 1.1.1 in RMI, Output 2.2 and 2.3 in RMI, and Output 2.4.
 IOM will work directly with the National Designated Authority on all project implementation and contract additional responsible parties when necessary.
 IOM work will closely with UNDP Project Management to ensure cohesive project implementation and reporting, as well as Monitoring and Evaluation.
-The Regional components of the project staff based in IOM Fiji.
+The Regional components of the project will be implemented with the support of the technical expertise of the PCCMHS project staff based in IOM Fiji.